cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-organizations.md

 ## Transferring Projects

 You can transfer projects that you own to another organization or another user.
-You can only transfer projects from our [Dashboard](https://on.cypress.io/dashboard).
+You can only transfer projects from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 ![Transfer Project dialog](https://cloud.githubusercontent.com/assets/1271364/22708695/440f4e5c-ed45-11e6-9a98-8f91b67871a3.png)